 Field Guide to the North American Teenager by Ben Philippe

 Imagine having to move across the continent.
-This was the reality for a native Canadian teen named Norris.
-His mom got a job in Texas.
+This was the reality for a native Canadian teen named Norris whose mom accepted a job in Texas.
 I love that the author himself is a Canadian; there is a personal connection to this story.
-I thought of this book as the male version of Mean Girls without the pink or trio.
+I thought of this book as the male version of Mean Girls without the pink trio.
 Norris grows in the novel and realizes that a person’s outward appearance does not match their true colors.
 In fact, only time will tell who will stick with you when you need them the most.

 90 Days of Different by Eric Walters

-Sophie just graduated high school only to find out that everyone around her thought she was too predictable and thus boring.
-Her best friend Ella plans the full ninety days of summer for Sophie to do something different and unpredictable.
+Sophie just graduated high school only to find out that everyone around her thought she was too predictable and, thus, boring.
+Her best friend Ella plans ninety days of summer for Sophie to do something different and unpredictable.
 Then, it won’t be hard for her to allow change and spontaneity in her life like going away for college.
 The adventure begins.

 Heart of Darkness by Joseph Conrad